alleaffengaffen/tevbox/README.md

   - Ansible receives it's dynamic variables from Terraform which has templated the `ansible-pull` command with CLI variables -> they will always override any other variables set within ansible
   - Ansible will bootstrap the server, in case of a failure, it will abort or never run if there is a syntax error.
 In such a scenario the only way to get access to the server is using the `rootkey` defined in the project
 - Once the workflow has finished, the server is up & running.
 You can get the details of the server in the workflow summary
-- To delete the machine you can simply trigger the workflow "Delete an instance" and enter the name of your instance
+- To delete the machine you can simply trigger the workflow "Delete a box" and enter the name of your instance

 Here are some things to note when working on the machine:
 - Your user is the same as your github user, ssh keys are automatically copied